georgringer/belayout_fileprovider/Readme.md

     =  'EXT:belayout_fileprovider/Home.ts';
 ```

-### 2. Adopt the TypoScript ###
+### 2. Adapt the TypoScript ###

-To be able to use the layout, adopt your TypoScript to like the example below.
+To be able to use the layout, adapt your TypoScript to look like the example below.
 The layout file got the name ```Home.ts```, therefore the identifier for the cObj TEXT is ```file__Home```.

 ```